 - Increasing health consciousness

-- Volume of cigarette sales has been declining with growing health consciousness among people about the extreme health risks of smoking.
-Awareness levels are already high in developed markets like Japan, Australia and South Korea leading to a steady volume decline in cigarette sales.
+- The volume of cigarettes sold has been declining due to the growing health consciousness among people about the extreme health risks of smoking.
+Awareness levels are already high in developed markets such as Japan, Australia and South Korea, leading to a steady volume decline in cigarette sales.
 Growing health awareness in the emerging markets may add to cigarettes volume decline over the coming years.

 - Declining sales in Japan and South Korea

 - Cigarettes sales in Japan have continued to show a steep volume decline with a fall of 5% in 2009, mainly due to a decline in the adult smoking population and more stringent restrictions on smoking in public areas.
 Higher excise and introduction of TASPO identification cards in 2008 also added to the decline in sales through vending machines(which was previously the main sales channel).
 In the first quarter of 2013, the total cigarette market in Japan declined by 3.2% y-o-y to 192.6 billion units.

 - High excise duties and legislative controls

-- In January, 2013, Philippines implemented the 'sin tax' law raising excise taxes on cigarettes sharply, which led to more than 40% decline in cigarettes shipped by Philip Morris in the country.
+- In January, 2013, Philippines implemented the 'sin tax' law raising excise taxes on cigarettes sharply, which led to more than a 40% decline in cigarettes shipped by Philip Morris in the country.
 The law also requires sequential hikes in excise taxes till 2017, beyond which there will be a 4% hike annually.

 - Governments also resort to anti-tobacco legislation's and anti-smoking laws to discourage tobacco and cigarettes consumption.
 Existing and proposed legislation's for ingredient disclosure and those banning smoking in public places lead to a decline in cigarette sales.